-How to Invest in Outside Skills Training that Can Get You Hired More Quickly
+How to Invest in Outside Skills Training and Get Hired Quicker

 Why is this the case?
 “Few people can predict their entire career path.
 For most, a career is a long and winding road, full of surprising twists and turns, hopefully more positive than negative,” according to Forbes.
 “Upskilling allows employees to gain knowledge in a new arena in which they may excel.
 This can lead to previously undiscovered talents, passions and, eventually, career paths leading to even more opportunities.”